-The proposed certificate program will be implemented using existing institutional resources which are adequate to meet the program's needs.
+The proposed degree program will be implemented using existing institutional resources (including an academic Data Center) which are adequate to meet the program's needs.
 The program has the full support of the president and Board of Trustees.
 No new facilities or resources will be required.

-- 2. Provide assurance and any appropriate evidence that the institution will ensure students enrolled in and faculty teaching in distance education will have adequate access to: - a) An institutional electronic mailing system,
+- 2. Provide assurance and any appropriate evidence that the institution will ensure students enrolled in and faculty teaching in distance education will have adequate access to: - a) An institutional electronic mailing system